MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0070
  Exception occurs when attempting to access non-existent Azure table.

  This error in Azure Machine Learning occurs when you attempt to access a non-existent Azure table.
-You will receive this error if you specify a table in Azure storage which does not exist when reading from or writing to Azure Table Storage.
+You will receive this error if you specify a table in Azure storage, which does not exist when reading from or writing to Azure Table Storage.
 This can happen if you mistype the name of the desired table, or you have a mismatch between the target name and the storage type.
 For example, you intended to read from a table but entered the name of a blob instead.

 **Resolution:**
  Revisit the module to verify that the name of the table is correct.